 - Need a second vehicle to see the surrounding area

 Class B motorhomes are also known as camper vans.
-Class B RVs are the smallest of the RV classes.
-They are easy to drive and since they are smaller and lighter they can go many places that Class A and C motorhomes cannot reach.
+These RVs are the smallest of the RV classes.
+They are easy to drive and since they are smaller and lighter they can go many places that the RV Classes A and C motorhomes cannot reach.
 Although they are more mobile than the other classes, they have much less room inside.

 What Class B motorhomes sacrifice in spaciousness they make up for with convenience and economy.
 Class B RVs fit in regular parking spaces, are fuel efficient, and you don’t need a separate vehicle to run errands or sightsee.
 They are also easy to drive since they are the size of a large van.
 And they do not require a special license to drive them.
 The price for a Class B RV ranges from $35,000 up to $125,000.